Jerome Baker (American football)

-Jerome Baker (born December 25, 1996) is an American football linebacker for the Miami Dolphins of the National Football League (NFL).
-He played college football at Ohio State.
+Jerome Baker (born December 25, 1996) is an American professional football linebacker for the Cleveland Browns of the National Football League (NFL).
+He played college football for the Ohio State Buckeyes and was selected by the Miami Dolphins in the third round of the 2018 NFL draft.

-Early years
+Early life

 Baker attended Benedictine High School in Cleveland, Ohio.
 He was a member of the 2014 State Championship football team while at Benedictine and was considered the #2 recruit in the state of Ohio for the class of 2015.
-He originally committed to the University of Florida to play college football but changed his commitment to Ohio State University.
+He originally committed to the University of Florida to play college football, but changed his commitment to Ohio State University.

 College career

 Baker played at Ohio State from 2015 to 2017.
-After his junior season in 2017, he decided to forgo his senior year and enter the 2018 NFL Draft.
+After his junior season in 2017, he decided to forgo his senior year to enter the 2018 NFL draft.
 During his career, he had 159 tackles, seven sacks, and two interceptions.
+Baker played in 33 games with 25 starts in his career at Ohio State, and was named Honorable Mention All-Big 10 in 2016 and 2017, both seasons in which he was a full-time starter.

 Professional career

+Pre-draft

-On January 8, 2018, Baker released a statement on his Twitter account announcing his decision to forgo his remaining eligibility and enter the 2018 NFL Draft.
+On January 8, 2018, Baker released a statement on his Twitter account announcing his decision to forgo his remaining eligibility and enter the 2018 NFL draft.
 Baker attended the NFL Scouting Combine and completed the majority of combine drills, but opted to skip the short shuttle and three-cone drill.
-On March 22, 2018, he participated at Ohio State's pro day and performed the short shuttle, three-cone drill, and positional drills.
+On March 22, he participated at Ohio State's pro day and performed the short shuttle, three-cone drill, and positional drills.
 Baker attended pre-draft visits with the Denver Broncos, San Francisco 49ers, and Jacksonville Jaguars.
 After the pre-draft process, Baker was projected to be a third or fourth-round pick by NFL draft experts and scouts.
 He was ranked the seventh-best linebacker in the draft by Sports Illustrated, was ranked the seventh-best outside linebacker by Scouts Inc., and was ranked the 12th best outside linebacker by DraftScout.com.

+Miami Dolphins

+2018

-The Miami Dolphins selected Baker in the third round with the 73rd overall pick in the 2018 NFL Draft.
-Baker was the 10th linebacker drafted in 2018.
+The Miami Dolphins selected Baker in the third round with the 73rd overall pick in the 2018 NFL draft.
+Baker was the tenth linebacker selected.
 He was reunited with former Ohio State teammate Raekwon McMillan.

-2018

-On June 2, 2018, the Miami Dolphins signed Baker to a four-year, $3.80 million contract that includes a signing bonus of $975,200.
+On June 2, 2018, the Dolphins signed Baker to a four-year, $3.80 million contract that includes a signing bonus of $975,200.
 Throughout training camp, Baker competed to be the starting strongside linebacker after the role was left vacant by the departure of Lawrence Timmons.
 Baker competed against Mike Hull, Stephone Anthony, Chase Allen, and Quentin Poling.
 Head coach Adam Gase named Baker and Kiko Alonso the starting outside linebackers to begin the regular season.
 They started alongside middle linebacker Raekwon McMillan.